AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 The latest version of the target journey is always triggered at runtime.
 It might be different than the version you selected while defining your jump.

-At runtime or in test mode, errors will happen is the target journey no longer exists, the target journey in not in the correct status (draft, closed), or if the first event of the target journey has changed.
+At runtime or in test mode, errors will happen if:
+* the target journey no longer exists
+* the target journey in not in the correct status (Draft, Closed or Finished)
+* if the first event of the target journey has changed and the mapping is broken